sqyyy-jar/leviathan-rs/README.md

 # Leviathan

 > **Warning**
-> This branch is highly work-in-progress and in no means stable
+> This branch is highly work-in-progress and by no means stable

 Leviathan is a Lisp-inspired programming language.
 It is a toy project and not meant for serious use cases.